frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeKUAOverview.md

 ![Key user Action Overview Dashboard](KUAOverview-0.png)

-The dashboard header section has three filters that you can apply to your Key User Action Overview Dashboard:
+The dashboard header section has four filters that you can apply to your Key User Action Overview Dashboard:
 - AppName - List of applications currently monitored by Dynatrace.
 Select the application to filter the dashboard for any application.
 - KPI - List of KPIs used in analysis (i.e. Duration, Visually Complete Time).
 - KeyUserAction - A list of key user actions that you can analyze.
+- TimeShift - Value in days used by metrics to compare against.
+For example, a value of 7 will compare the KPI based on the current timeframe and compare that value to the same timeframe shifted by 7 days.

 ![Key User Action Overview Dashboard](KUAOverview-1.png)